Step 1: Choose a Material

 Step 2: Marking and Digging the Post Holes

-• Then dig post holes along those lines.
+Then dig post holes along those lines.
 The exact size depends on your materials, but a good rule is to make them about three times wider than the posts.

 Step 3: Installing the Posts

-• Place the posts in the holes and use 2x4s to keep them upright.
+Place the posts in the holes and use 2x4s to keep them upright.
 Check that everything is level and straight.

 Step 4: Attaching the Rails and Framework

-• Connect the posts with horizontal rails to form the basic structure.
+Connect the posts with horizontal rails to form the basic structure.

 Step 5: Installing the Panels or Fencing Material

-Step 6: Adding Gates and Doors (if applicable)
+Step 6: Adding Gates and Doors (If Applicable)

-Pro-Tip: Make sure to always follow the directions provided by the manufacturer when setting up your enclosure.
+Pro Tip: Make sure to always follow the directions provided by the manufacturer when setting up your enclosure.

-If building a dumpster enclosure is just one part of a larger cleanup, renovation, or construction job, you might need something to handle all the waste along the way.
+If building a dumpster enclosure is just one part of a larger cleanup, renovation, or construction job, you may need a solution for handling all the waste along the way.
+Sourgum offers roll-off dumpster rentals in a variety of sizes, from small 10-yard containers for minor cleanouts to 40-yard options for serious debris.
+Order online and get next-day delivery without any hidden fees.

-Maintenance Tips for a Long-Lasting Dumpster Enclosure
+Maintenance Tips for a Long-Lasting Enclosure

 Taking care of your enclosure doesn’t take much, but it makes a big difference.
 With a little regular maintenance, you can avoid bigger issues down the line and keep everything looking clean and working like it should.